rajbot/kivy_pyinstaller_linux_example/README.md

 - Install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com)
 - `git clone https://github.com/rajbot/kivy_pyinstaller_linux_example.git`
 - `cd kivy_pyinstaller_linux_example`
-- `vagrant up`
+- `vagrant up` (this will take a while)

-Vagrant will now boot an Ubuntu 12.04 image for you, install Kivy and PyInstaller, and create an executable that packages the kivy pong demo into a single file.
+- After the provisioning script is finished, type `vagrant reload` to boot into the desktop environment you just installed
+- In the VirtualBox GUI window, log in as user "vagrant", pw "vagrant
+- Open a terminal and run `/home/vagrant/pong/dist/pong`